-Charlie Ginex enters his fifth season as head coach of the Kean men's volleyball program in the 2017-18 school year.
+Charlie Ginex enters his sixth season as head coach of the Kean men's volleyball program in the 2018-19 school year.

 In 2016, his team picked up an NCAA Tournament victory over Endicott College in the opening round of the NCAA Tournament.
 The Cougars were one of just two programs nationally to eclipse the 30-win mark in 2016 – the other was National Champion SUNY New Paltz.
 Two Cougars were named All-Americans,

 The Cougars have been a consistent national power, attaining a national No. 1 ranking, a program-best 31 victories.
 In his second season as the head of the Kean program, Coach Ginex was named the Skyline Coach of the Year for the second-straight time.

 In his first season at the helm in 2014, the Cougars finished the season with their highest-ever ranking – No. 9 in the AVCA national poll – and took the national runner-up to five sets on their home floor in the NCAA Championship Quarterfinals.
 Ginex was named the Skyline Coach of the Year in his debut.
 Kean ended the season with a 26-8 record, tying the 2013 squad with the best mark in the four-year history of the program.
 The Cougars completed the first perfect (14-0) regular season in Skyline Conference history and won their third-consecutive Skyline Conference regular season and tournament championships.